-The Designated Teacher and governor for Looked After Children will have the appropriate level training to equip them with the knowledge and skills to undertake their role.
+The designated teacher and governor for children looked after will have the appropriate level training to equip them with the knowledge and skills to undertake their role.

-The designated teacher for Looked After Children and the DSL have details of the child's social worker and the name and contact details of the Merton Council's Head of Virtual School.
+The designated teacher for children looked after and the DSL has details of the child's social worker and the name and contact details of the Merton Council's Head of Virtual School.

-The Designated Teacher for Looked After Children and Previously Looked After Children will work in partnership with the Virtual School Assistant Headteacher to discuss how Pupil Premium Plus funding can be best used to support the progress of children in the school and meet the needs of the child's within their personal education plan.
+The designated teacher for children looked after and children previously looked after will work in partnership with the Virtual School Assistant Headteacher to discuss how Pupil Premium Plus funding can be best used to support the progress of children looked after in the school and meet the needs of the child's within their personal education plan.